 2 or 3 players from 8 years old, +-10 minutes

-In a race to the star, three magicians release their five geese towards the heart of the closest star to bring them back the magic wands that will turn the sky in their favorite color.
+In a race to the star, three magicians release their five birds towards the heart of the closest star to bring them back three magic wands that will turn the sky in their favorite color.
 The third wand will be the right one.

 Be clever and cunning to make your magician move freely.

-- A game board, with a star in the center, joined by 9 tracks of bird-shaped squares.
+- A game board, with a star in the center, joined by 9 lines of bird-shaped squares.

 - 18 pawns, divided into 3 colors.